 Chinese New Year is almost here.
 Even if you are not celebrating it yourself, like with all Malaysian holidays, the festive spirit is very contagious.
 After years in Malaysia lot of it is still a mystery to me, though – like why the fireworks must happen for nights and nights on end and what happens to all those mandarins and oranges in the end (do people really eat all of them?).
-Obviously as a foreigner you are ignorant on the cultural nuances and family traditions, the unwritten stuff that everyone grew up with but these are the things that will catch your eye :
+TV adverts reveal some of the cultural nuances and traditions.
+You can also read this post for more on Chinese New Year family traditions.

 We love this art form!
 Or is it sport?
 During the festive season lion dances can be seen and heard everywhere.
 Many condos have a lion dance performance, and all shopping malls have a vast variety of programme on during the festive season.
 You can find a list of lion dance performances in KL on Happy Go KL – it gets updated as programmes get published .

 One of the famous dragon and lion dance troupes is Khuan Loke.
 I know there are many little aspiring lion dancers around – for them it might be a great idea to go and follow one of their practices.
 This is best done outside the festive season, though.

 It seems the shops in Chinatown pack away the Christmas stuff on Christmas day and overnight they roll out the CNY decoration – go for atmosphere even if you are not shopping.
 Fun’n Cheer in Kepong (Jalan 6/37A, Taman Bukit Maluri) normally has a wide range of cheap decoration, whatever the festival.
 Last year some lion heads were purchased there, I can reveal.
 Outside the festive season it stocks similar items to Mr. DIY – cheap and cheerful as well, but not very long lasting.
 In 2019, there is also a huge bazaar at Bukit Jalil.